Guide · April 17, 2026

 It does: count plastic particles larger than roughly 1 µm in a 100 mL sample.
 Give you a before/after for a filter.
 Compare two water sources side by side.
 Confirm or deny the presence of microplastics in any liquid you can pour.

 It doesn't: identify which polymer (PE, PET, PP) — that takes py-GC/MS, a five-figure instrument.
-Detect nanoplastics below the PTFE pore size.
+Detect nanoplastics below the filter pore size.
 Test for metals, PFAS, or bacteria.

 It answers one question: how much plastic is in this sample.
 For most people, that is the question.